 I’ve had a pleasant four-day stay in Ireland, but today I head across the Irish Sea to England.
 I’ll spend a couple nights there before returning to the US.

 Yesterday morning, after much holding my breathe, I was able to tour the Old Bushmills distillery in County Antrim, Northern Ireland, home of my very favorite whiskey.
 I was shut out all day Friday because there was some maintenance underway that required them to cancel tours, but they were able to re-open for Saturday.
-Bushmills whiskey in Northern Ireland
+Continue reading Old Bushmills Distillery

 I’m sure someone I know is waking up this morning, turning on CNN, and hearing about violence in Northern Ireland.
 I didn’t hear about it until an hour or so ago myself, so it hasn’t affected me, other than increased traffic.
 Police with machine guns were checking cars on the bridge in Derry, and I didn’t know why until later.
 In any event, I’m now back in the Republic of Ireland, where I had already planned to spend my time before heading back to the chaos in London.

 Quick update.
 I’m in Ireland, and for the first time on this trip, I’ve rented a car.
 I left the airport in Dublin maybe an hour ago, and I started driving north until I found a little roadside pub.
 I’ve had a pounding headache all day, exacerbated by a flight, a long line at immigration, and a car with both a right-side steering wheel and a stick shift, which is of course operated by my left hand, which is very confusing.
 Of course, once I get on the left side of the road, everything is backwards, so it all seems to make sense.
 I thought a little food, a little beer, a little coffee, and a little Advil would make the afternoon go better.
-Roadside pub outside Dublin
+Continue reading Pub stop in Ireland

 I had a discussion with a cousin of mine a few days before I started this voyage.
 He was joking that I might gain 20 pounds during this trip because of all the beer I’d be drinking, which is perfectly reasonable.
 However, I responded that I might lose 10 pounds because of all the walking I’d be doing, which is also perfectly reasonable.
-Weight change from traveling
+Continue reading Weight

 New day, new place.
 I’m once again passing time on a train, this time bound for Cologne via Hagen.